Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Introduction

 \section{Introduction}

 The acoustic transmission problem, modelled by the Helmholtz equation, is a classic problem in scattering theory.
 Despite having been studied from many different perspectives over the years, it remains a topic of active research.
-For example, recent research on this problem includes the following. \bit \item Designing fast solvers for Helmholtz equation in heterogeneous media; see, e.g., the recent review \cite{GaZh:16} and the references therein.
-Problems when the wavenumber is piecewise smooth (i.e.~transmission problems) are of particular interest because of applications in seismic inversion. \item Designing novel integral-equation formulations of the transmission problem; see, e.g., \cite{BoDoLeTu:15} and the reviews \cite{ClHiJe:13, ClHiJePi:15}. \item Designing hybrid numerical-asymptotic methods to approximate the solution of the transmission problem with a number of degrees of freedom that grows slowly (or, ideally, is constant) as the wavenumber increases \cite{GrHeLa:15,GHL17}. \item Quantifying how uncertainty in the shape of the obstacle affects the solution of the transmission problem \cite{HiScScSc:15}. \item Obtaining sharp bounds on the location of resonances of the transmission problem \cite{Ga:15}. \item Obtaining sharp estimates on the scattered field away from the obstacle, for example in the case when the obstacle is a ball \cite{HPV07, Cap12, CLP12, NV12}, motivated by applications in imaging, inverse problems, and cloaking. \eit
+For example, recent research on this problem includes the following. \bit \item Designing novel integral-equation formulations of the transmission problem; see, e.g., \cite{BoDoLeTu:15} and the reviews \cite{ClHiJe:13, ClHiJePi:15}. \item Designing hybrid numerical-asymptotic methods to approximate the solution of the transmission problem with a number of degrees of freedom that grows slowly (or, ideally, is constant) as the wavenumber increases \cite{GrHeLa:15,GHL17}. \item Quantifying how uncertainty in the shape of the obstacle affects the solution of the transmission problem \cite{HiScScSc:18}. \item Obtaining sharp bounds on the location of resonances of the transmission problem \cite{Ga:15}. \item Obtaining sharp estimates on the scattered field away from the obstacle, for example in the case when the obstacle is a ball \cite{HPV07, Cap12, CLP12, NV12}, motivated by applications in imaging, inverse problems, and cloaking. \item Designing fast solvers for the Helmholtz equation in media where the wavenumber is piecewise smooth (i.e.~transmission problems); see, e.g., the recent review \cite{GaZh:16} and the references therein. \item Proving wavenumber-explicit bounds on solutions of boundary value problems that approximate transmission problems, motivated by applications in numerical analysis \cite{BaChGo:16, Ch:16, SaTo:17, GrSa:18}. \eit

 In this paper we focus on the case of transmission through one obstacle; i.e.~the problem has two real wavenumbers: one inside the obstacle, and one outside the obstacle.
 We give a precise definition of this problem in Equation \eqref{eq:BVP} below.
 Our results can also be extended to more general situations (see Remark \ref{rem:extensions} below).